jfk-astro/pulsarfitpy/README.md

 5. Create a pull request.

 ## Credits
-pulsarfitpy was written by Jonathan Sorenson, Om Kasar, Saumil Sharma, and Kason Lai.
+pulsarfitpy was written by Om Kasar, Saumil Sharma, Jonathan Sorenson, and Kason Lai.

+## Contact
+For any questions about the repository, email contact.omkasar@gmail.com.